 Promoting exclusive events

-When promoting a private event, the interactive quiz can help you gain information about your guests, create exclusiveness and inform people about your company, all at the same time.
+When promoting an event with Interactive Content, the interactive quiz can help you gain information about your guests, create exclusiveness, and inform people about your company, all at the same time.

-You can offer people to participate in your quiz to get a ticket and in return, you grow your e-mail list and get sign ups for your event.
+You can offer people to participate in your quiz to get a chance to win a ticket, and in return, you grow your e-mail list and get sign-ups for your event.

-If you want to boost ticket sale, you can give tickets for free with an interactive quiz.
-Like mentioned above, when people sign up for the quiz, you get their email address and information about special interests and if you tailor the questions right, what they want to improve.
+If you want to boost ticket sales, you can give tickets for free with an interactive quiz.
+As mentioned above, when people sign up for the quiz, you get their email address and information about special interests, and if you tailor the questions right, what they want to improve.

-This gives you a second chance to compose a personalised follow-up email promoting your ticket sale.
-Personalised marketing is increasingly becoming more important, especially when marketing for millennials and therefore this information is valuable.
+This gives you a second chance to compose a personalized follow-up email promoting your ticket sale.
+Personalized marketing is becoming more important, especially when marketing for millennials.

-You promote your event, boost ticket sale and grow your email list all at once.
+You promote your event, boost ticket sales, and grow your email list all at once.